pforero/pforero.github.io/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: default
+layout: my_default
 title: Pablo Forero's personal webpage
 ---

 Data Scientist at Allfunds' Innovation Lab.
 Strong analytical and technological skills.
 Specialist in modelling and predictive analysis.
 Stochastic models, time series, dynamic programming, machine learning and neural networks.
-Enthusiast of free open source software and modern industry practices.
+Enthusiast of open source software and modern industry practices.

 # Work Experience